-Trauma therapy and counselling for individuals, couples and groups in north and central London, and nationally and internationally via online therapy
+Trauma therapy and counselling for adult individuals, couples and groups in north and central London, and nationally and internationally via online therapy

 Icon - hand with healing droplet